 This is a basic Pakistani garam masala recipe with just 6 whole spices.
 This is enough to make your Shami Kebabs and Aloo Gosht yummier.

-- black cardamom: If you cannot source black cardamom, you may just use green cardamom but it lacks the smoky, hot flavor of the black.
+- Black cardamom: If you cannot source this, you may use a few green cardamom, but it lacks the smoky, hot flavour of the black.

 How to make it?

 Measure the spices, add them to your spice grinder and pulse it a few times.
-Do it is batches so that the equipment doesn't get heated up.
+Do it in batches so that the equipment doesn't get heated up.

 No toasting required

 Unlike most recipes out there, I don't toast the whole spices before grinding.
-I find toasted garam masala powder is best to use immediately.
+I find that toasted garam masala powder is best to use immediately.
 If you are making a batch to see you through a couple of months, then toasting is not a good idea.
-So, to increase their shelf-life, I grind without toasting.
+So, to increase their shelf life, I grind without toasting.

 Pakistani / North Indian Garam Masala